Skip to Calculator

 Consider a cotton-linen blend when:

 Cotton-linen blends (usually 55% linen, 45% cotton or similar ratios) combine the best of both.
-They're easier to sew than pure linen, drape better than pure cotton, and usually cost $15–22/yard — a reasonable middle ground.
+They sew more easily than pure linen, drape better than pure cotton, and usually cost $15 to $22/yard.
+A reasonable middle ground.

 A Note on Bolt Widths

 Cotton quilting fabric is almost universally 44/45 inches wide.
-Decorator-weight cotton runs 54–60 inches.
-Linen varies more: 47–58 inches is the typical range, with many European linens at 55–58 inches.
+Decorator-weight cotton runs 54 to 60 inches.
+Linen varies more, typically 47 to 58 inches, with many European linens at 55 to 58 inches.

 Always confirm the bolt width when ordering online.
-The width directly affects yardage needed — a 2-inch difference in bolt width can add or subtract ¼–½ yard on a large project.
-Read our [fabric bolt widths guide](/blog/fabric-bolt-widths-explained) for a complete breakdown.
+The width directly affects yardage needed; a 2-inch difference in bolt width can add or subtract ¼ to ½ yard on a large project.
+Our fabric bolt widths guide explains each standard width and which to pick for your project.

 cotton fabriclinen fabricfabric comparisonsewing fabrichome decor fabric